 ASP.NET is a complete revision of ASP that fixes many of its problems.
 It does not replace ASP; rather, ASP.NET pages can live side by side on the same server with legacy ASP applications.
 Of course, you can also program ASP.NET with C#!

 The following section explores the key features of ASP.NET.
-For more details, refer to Chapters 25 through 27.
+For more details, refer to Chapters 37, "ASP.
+NET Pages," 38, "ASP.NET Development," and 39, "ASP.NET AJAX."

 Features of ASP.NET